wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/wwl-power-bi/analytics-excel/includes/5-pivot-tables.md

 - Filters, Columns, Rows, Values

-##Why should we use them?
+## Why should we use them?
 Pivot Tables are one of the most powerful tools available to us as analysts as they allow us to perform calculations over large amount of data and summarize the output visually in easy to understand tables.

-> [!NOTE]
-> The slides for demos are marked with a speaker icon in the upper right corner.

 ### Video
 > [!VIDEO https://www.microsoft.com/videoplayer/embed/RE4ID4o]
-> In this 10-minute video Krissy Dyess shows you how to introduce Power Pivot, and then demonstrate Relationships, multiple table pivot tables, and measures.
+> In this 12-minute video Krissy Dyess shows you how to introduce Power Pivot, and then demonstrate Relationships, multiple table pivot tables, and measures.

 ## Power Pivot demonstration

 Now that you’ve introduced Power Pivot in Excel, it’s time to show your students how it really works.

 The demo is recorded and will automatically play in the slide deck so you can focus on explaining the steps as the video plays.

+> [!NOTE]
+> The slides for demos are marked with a speaker icon in the upper right corner.

 In this demo you will:
 1. Utilize multiple tables from the data model